A unique opportunity to experience one of the most remote and untouched areas on our planet: Scoresby Sound on eastern Greenland.

 Join Fredrik Granath and Melissa Schäfer on board the best expedition ship in the Arctic for an amazing adventure.

 This is an exclusive expedition with a small group on the best ship for an adventure cruise like this.
-We travel through the fjord system and use our small zodiac boats as often as possible to get even closer to the nature around, like ice bergs and wildlife, and to go on land.
-We will hopefully encounter musk oxen, some seals and with a bit of luck also polar bears and whales, such as belugas.
+We travel through the fjord system and use our small zodiac boats as often as possible to get even closer to the nature around, and to go on land.
+We will hopefully encounter musk oxen, Arctic foxes, seals and with a bit of luck also polar bears and whales.
 If the ice conditions allow it, we may also travel a bit north of Scoresby Sound, along the eastern coast of Greenland to the North Pole pack ice.

-This is a unique opportunity to visit one of the most remote and untouched areas on our planet.
+This is a unique opportunity to visit one of the most difficult to reach and stunning areas on our planet.

 A true adventure.